fanatiicx/fanatiicx/README.md

 ## 👋 Hi, I’m @fanatiicx / Jess

 - 👀 I’m interested in gaining **technical writing** experience and being more involved with open-source projects.
-- 🌱 I’m currently learning computational thinking and sketching landscapes (hobby).
+- 🌱 I’m currently learning JavaScript and sketching landscapes (hobby).
 - 💻 Would like to learn more R, SQL, Python.
 - 🎬 Favorite movies include *There Will Be Blood* and many others.
 - 📚 Favorite fiction authors include Poe and J.G.
 Ballard 🧡